Back to Home

 ESTATE BUYERS

-Since there are no official break rooms in the buy offices, estate buyers will indicate when they are on a break by displaying the official “On Break” signs that are available in each buy office.
+Since there are no official break rooms in the buy offices, estate buyers will indicate when they are on a break by displaying the official “On Break” signs on their desks that are available in each buy office.
+When going on 30-minute lunch break, estate buyers may lock the doors and put a sign on the door that says, “Back at ___:00.”
+If you do not have this sign, contact Logistics to order it for you.

 INFORM RECEPTION IF YOU LEAVE THE BUILDING: